simeonwetzel/SSP/README.md

 - Optimize the server to meet your performance needs.
 - Ensure availability and control over the service.
 - Adjust the settings to fit your specific geocoding requirements.

-## Notes
-- The tool uses `aiohttp` for asynchronous API calls to OSM.
-- Results are returned in JSON format, allowing easy integration into larger applications.
-- The LLM is responsible for understanding the user query, while the OSM API is used for retrieving geographical information.

 ## Example Use Cases
 - **Geospatial Data Applications**: Extract location-based information for mapping and data visualization.